ALTHOUGH THE ORIGIN OF THE MOJITO IS UNCERTAIN, THERE CAN BE NO DOUBT THIS CUBAN CLASSIC IS ONE OF THE WORLD’S MOST POPULAR COCKTAILS.

 1tsp granulated sugar

-Handful of small mint leaves, plus an extra sprig to serve
+A handful of small mint leaves, plus an extra sprig to serve

 Plenty of fresh crushed ice

 Served in a tall Collins glass, the secret to making an authentic Mojito is in the muddling of the lime, sugar and mint.
 Some Mojito recipes use sugar syrup and lime juice to save time muddling the ingredients, but crushing the harsh grains of sugar against the mint leaves helps to release more of their sharp fragrance.
 Once muddled, add a good handful of crushed ice and pour over the rum.
-Stir the mixture with a long handled spoon and top up with Premium Soda Water.
+Stir the mixture with a long handled spoon and top up with Fever-Tree Premium Club Soda.
 Garnish with a sprig of mint and add a small straw to serve.

 Mixers: Club Soda